tripmasterwang/Nepo3AD/README.md

 # Nepo3AD
-Full code will release as soon as our work is accepted
+We will release the full code upon acceptance of our work.